Abrohamovich/RoadHaulage/README.md

 # Road Haulage

-This project is a web application designed to connect buyers and hauliers for efficient road freight management.
-It provides a platform for buyers to create and manage transport requests, and for hauliers to respond to these requests and manage their deliveries.
+Imagine that you are travelling from Odessa to Kiev, your car is half empty, and you are thinking:
+‘How could you make some money in the process?

+Our project is a platform where everyone can become a courier or find a person who will transport cargo along the necessary route.
+It is a place where people with empty boots find those who are looking for a convenient and economical way to send a parcel, things or even a small cargo.

 ## Features

 *   **User Authentication and Authorization:**
-    *   Users can create accounts with two distinct roles: `BUYER` and `HAULIER`.
+    *   Users can create accounts.
+    *   Each user can be both first and second at the same time
     *   Users can manage their account information.
-* **Buyer Functionality:**
+* **Estimate Functionality:**
-    * Buyers can create new transport orders, specifying details such as:
+    * User-customer can create new transport orders, specifying details such as:
-        * Buyer information:
+        * Customer information:
             * Name and surname.
+            * Category.
             * Delivery address
-            * Departure address
+            * Shipping address
             * IBAN account number
             * Delivery cost
         * Cargo information:
             * Weight of the shipment
             * Dimensions (length-width-high)
         * Date of order fulfillment (auto-generated)
-*   **Haulier Functionality:**
-    *   Hauliers can view published transport orders.
+    *   User-courier can view published transport orders.
-    *   Hauliers can respond to orders:
+    *   User-courier can respond to orders(update created estimates):
-        * Haulier information:
+        * Courier information:
             * Name and Surname.
             * IBAN account number
         * Date of order acceptance (auto-generated)
-    *   Once a haulier accepts an order, the order status is updated to "In Progress".
+    *   Once a courier accepts an order, the order status is updated to "In Progress".
 *   **Order Management:**
     *   Orders have different statuses:
         *   `Published`: The order is available for hauliers to view.